websight-io/kyanite/ui.frontend/README.md

 ## Description

-Module contains Front-End for Howlite.
+Module contains Front-End for port of Bulma components.
 During build it copy build results to web root folder in ui.apps.

 ## Usage: